lemon857/DeepDungeons/README.md

 If you have strength modifier more than one you lose some food points every 4.5th second
 If you have attack speed modifier more than one you lose some thirst points every 5th second
 Luck is ... variable, which is indirectly can change game probabilities
+If you have not full thirst points you lose some move speed
+If you get damage you can hunger
+If you eat you can thirst
+If you walking you can thirst

 ## Items description